durga79/EdgeFogCloudSimulation/README.md

 ## References

-This implementation is based on the paper:
+This implementation is based on the IEEE paper:

 "Performance Analysis of Edge-Fog-Cloud Architectures in the Internet of Things" (IEEE, 2020/2021)

-# EdgeFogCloudSimulation
+## Dependencies

+- CloudSim Plus 6.4.3
+- Java Standard Libraries
+- Maven Build System

+## Simulation Configuration

+The simulation is configured with:
+- Small cloudlet lengths and reasonable VM destruction delays to ensure cloudlet completion
+- Minimal logging with WARN level to reduce console clutter
+- JVM options set for 2GB heap, metaspace size, and G1GC for performance
+- 5-minute timeout to prevent endless runs
+- Results saved to timestamped files in the `results` directory